Site logo

 The Bottom Line

-Ranking long-term is important if you want your content to be an authority site.
-Of course, you have to do this with regard to search intent and how it affects search engine ranking pages.
-Failing to provide the right and relevant content for users will lead to poor ranking.
+Long-term ranking is essential if you want your content to be an authoritative site.
+Of course, you must consider search intent and how it affects search engine ranking pages.
+Failing to provide suitable and relevant content for users will lead to poor ranking.

 Featured Image Source: toponseek.com